On Being The ‘Therapist’ Friend

 Listen.
 Listen.
 Listen.

-The hard questions are the best question.
+The hard questions are the best questions.

 This is a tactic I developed really early on.

-Instead of point blank calling them out on certain things, which can be counterproductive sometimes, I preferer to ease my way into it.
+Instead of point-blank calling them out on certain things, which can be counterproductive sometimes, I preferer to ease my way into it.
 Might be a softer approach, but it works each and every time.

 I like to ask questions.
 The serious kind.
 The ones that might not be on the forefront of their minds, the ones that force them to come face to face with different realities, different ways the cards could turn or change.